raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 The problem is that there are two transitions from `zeroes` when consuming a `0`.
 That makes this transition _nondeterministic_.
 Deterministic state machines always have exactly one possible transition from any state for each symbol consumed in that state.

-We want to catenate two deterministic finite state recognizers, and wind up with a finite state recognizer.
-To do that, we'll need a way to convert nondeterministic finite state recognizers into deterministic finite state recognizers.
+We want to catenate two deterministic finite-state recognizers, and wind up with a finite-state recognizer.
+To do that, we'll need a way to convert nondeterministic finite-state recognizers into deterministic finite-state recognizers.

 ---